Hamiltonian Floer theory on surfaces: Constructing chain-level continuation maps with prescribed behaviour

-It is then clear from construction that $u'$ satisfies the four properties listed in the lemma, and is transverse to the leaves of $\mathcal{F}$.
-Moreover, because $f(0)=u(0)=p$ and $f$ and $u$ are both locally Lipchitz (being smooth functions), $u'$ may obviously be taken to be as $C^0$-close to $u$ as we wish, simply by taking $\kappa$ and $\delta$ smaller in the preceding argument if necessary. \end{proof}
+It is then clear from construction that $u'$ satisfies the four properties listed in the lemma.
+Moreover, because $f(0)=u(0)=p$ and $f$ and $u$ are both continuous, $u'$ may obviously be taken to be as $C^0$-close to $u$ as we wish, simply by taking $\kappa$ and $\delta$ smaller in the preceding argument if necessary. \end{proof}

 \begin{cor} Let $u,v: \R \times S^1 \rightarrow \Sigma$ be smooth maps such that their graphs $\tilde{u}, \tilde{v}: \R \times S^1 \rightarrow \R \times S^1 \times \Sigma$ intersect positively and transversally at $(s_0,t_0,p) \in \R \times S^1 \times \Sigma$.
 Then for any neighbourhood $V \subset \R \times S^1$ of $(s_0,t_0)$, there exists an open set $U \subset \bar{U} \subset V$ containing $(s_0,t_0)$, smooth maps